ferniegram/harbour-ferniegram/README.md

 You get the Telegram API ID and hash as soon as you've registered your own application on [https://my.telegram.org](https://my.telegram.org).

-Moreover, you need to have a compiled version of [TDLib 1.8.21](https://github.com/tdlib/td) or higher in the sub-directory `tdlib`.
+Moreover, you need to have a compiled version of [TDLib 1.8.46](https://github.com/tdlib/td) or higher in the sub-directory `tdlib`.
 This sub-directory must contain another sub-directory that fits to the target device architecture (e.g. armv7hl, i486).
 Within this directory, there needs to be a folder called `lib` that contains at least `libtdjson.so`.
 For armv7hl the relative path would consequently be `tdlib/armv7hl/lib`.

-You may just want to download the [tdlib.zip from our fork](https://github.com/Wunderfitz/td/releases) to just use the exact version of the latest official Fernschreiber release.
+You may just want to download the [tdlib.zip from our fork](https://github.com/roundedrectangle/td/releases) to just use the exact version of the latest official Fernschreiber release.
 To use it, you need to extract it into your local `tdlib/` folder as described above.
 If so, you're done and can compile Fernschreiber using the Sailfish SDK.
 If you want to build TDLib for yourself, please keep on reading.

-In case you want to use the same codebase which was used to compile the library that is shipped with Fernschreiber, please [check out the fork](https://github.com/Wunderfitz/td), be sure to use the branch `fernschreiber` and compile these sources using the following commands (be sure to have the Sailfish OS build engine running):
+In case you want to use the same codebase which was used to compile the library that is shipped with Fernschreiber, please [check out the fork](https://github.com/roundedrectangle/td):

 - `alias sfdk=~/SailfishOS/bin/sfdk`
 - `sfdk config target=SailfishOS-4.4.0.58-armv7hl` (this compiles the sources on SFOS 4.4 and ARM - the target needs to be adjusted according to the running SDK engine and the platform)